 - One is through the use of ventilation if connected to your building's HVAC system.
 Bringing in fresh air from the outside is a great way to improve the indoor air quality.

 - A second way is to use a negative air machine.
 A negative pressure system works by removing the air pollution through ducting often to the outside.
 This creates a negative pressure in the space that is being treated so the air contaminants are contained to one area and hopefully ventilated away.

 - Carbon air scrubbers remove smoke and odors through the use of materials that adsorb these gases.
 This includes granular activated carbon, alumina and potassium permanganate.
-This is what we use in our EJ and Erik650A air cleaners.
 They provide clean air in larger square footage spaces than you typically find in a room air purifier.

 - An alternate method is to use an ozone generator.
 These devices are used exclusively for commercial use since ozone is a serious lung irritant.
 Ozone is not meant to be used when people or pets are around due to the damaging effects to our lungs.
 It can be very effective for smoke removal or in removing a smell that otherwise cannot be removed.

 What is an air scrubber used for?